 • Chimneys: Each design has a different Chimney and this allows for the smoke to be exhausted from the propane smoker and different rates.

 The first advantage that comes to mind is that it uses propane!
-I noticed is that propane smokers seem to be the least expensive of the smokers and the least expensive to maintain and use.
+I noticed propane smokers seem to be relatively inexpensive smokers and the least expensive to maintain and use.
 The majority of them seem to be in the $200 range but that’s not including the propane tank.

-Lastly, propane is generally considered healthy and similar to charcoal for smoking your food.
-For anyone that’s used a propane grill, you might notice that propane heat does a great job of heating everything evenly.
-With my charcoal smoker I sometimes get areas inside the smoker that aren’t getting enough heat.
-With the propane smokers it seems the heat is dispersed much more evenly.
+Lastly, for anyone who has used a propane grill, you might notice that propane heat does a great job of heating everything evenly.
+With my charcoal smoker, I sometimes get areas inside the smoker that aren’t getting enough heat.
+With propane smokers, it seems the heat is dispersed much more evenly.

-Usually I would say that the first consideration is your budget, however all of the best propane smokers seem to be in the same price range.
+Usually, I would say that the first consideration is your budget.
+However, most of the best propane smokers seem to be in the same price range.

 The biggest concern then becomes the quality of the materials used and the reputation of the brand.
 You’ll find many of the top brands also make charcoal smokers and electric smokers and have been in the business for decades.
 I would definitely recommend sticking with these top brands.

-You may need to end up making some minor modifications (which will be address below) to your propane smoker if you encounter any problems.
+You may need to end up making some minor modifications (which will be addressed below) to your propane smoker if you encounter any problems.

-By far, the biggest problem is the low quality built-in temperature gauges.
+By far, the biggest problem seems to be the low quality built-in temperature gauges.
 If you’re serious about monitoring the temperature of your food, then it’s highly recommended to invest in a remote BBQ smoker thermometer.
-The Maverick ET-732 is one of the best out there and a favorite of many of the pros, including myself.
+The ThermoPro TP20B is one of the best out there and a favorite of many of the pros, including myself.

 The biggest consideration might be the size, do you want a large or small propane smoker?

-There is some initial setup for Using the Masterbuilt Propane Smoker but it doesn’t seem that difficult to get started.
-Many people recommend adding an 8″ cast iron griddle because the one that comes with it is a piece of junk.
+There is some initial setup for using the Masterbuilt propane smoker but it doesn’t seem that difficult to get started.

 People like to make a lot of modifications and while that’s not necessary, it can be if you’re using your propane smoker all the time.
 I’ve made a few modifications, which I won’t go into too much detail but it’s not that hard and doesn’t cost must extra.

 The biggest complaint by far is the inaccuracy of the thermometer.
 You can get the temperature dialed up to 230 – 240.
-You need to make sure that you using a GOOD external thermometer like a Maverick ET732, which is used by a lot of the pros and highly recommended.
+You need to make sure that you using a GOOD external thermometer like a ThermoPro TP20B.

 A common modification people like to make is to add a Brass Control Valve, which helps you to regulate the flow of fuel with more precision than the built-in control knobs.

-Complaints about smoke leaking out of the doors can be remedied with High Tack Gasket Sealant treatment.
+Complaints about smoke leaking out of the doors can be remedied with a good-quality High Temp Gasket Seal.

 Other than that, most people are satisfied with the Maserbuilt but it does seem to need a few modifications if you run into any troubles, which a lot of people unfortunately do.
-Overall, I found far less complaints with the Smoke Hollow and I haven’t had to make any modifications yet, but as the years go by it’s good to know how to fix these minor issues.
+As the years go by it’s good to know how to fix these minor issues.

 Dyna-Glo 36″ Propane Smoker

-The Dnya Glo comes in three different sizes, with the Large being their most popular.
-It has dual Cast Iron Burners with 20,000 Total BTUs, and 4 adjustable cooking grates.
-Very similar design to the Smoke Hollow at about the same price.
+The Dnya-Glo LP gas smoker comes in three different sizes, with the Standard being their most popular.
+It has a 15,000 BTU cast iron burner and 4 adjustable cooking racks.

 I was a little surprised to find hundreds of 5 star reviews and many people love this model.
 It has a great deal of space and is built from quality materials.